 - Social and workplace upheaval

-New Yorkers are proud that their city is home to 8 million people of diverse backgrounds, who own their identity, speak their mind, and make NYC like nowhere else in the world, but it’s not without the issues and concerns of other larger cities in the US.
-In the wake of the death of George Floyd and broader social justice concerns, the city has experienced public demonstrations and protests and, unfortunately, property crime has also had a spike.Additionally, multiple New York City employers have implemented and extended their work from home policies, impacting individual decisions about where to live.
+New Yorkers are proud that their city is home to 8 million people of diverse backgrounds — individuals who own their identity, speak their mind, and make NYC like nowhere else in the world — but it’s not without the issues and concerns of other larger cities in the US.
+Earlier this year, in the wake of the death of George Floyd and broader social justice concerns, the city has experienced public demonstrations and protests.
+Unfortunately, property crime has also seen a spike.Additionally, multiple New York City employers have implemented and extended their work from home policies, impacting individual decisions about where to live.
 In a period of uncertainty and change, people consider their options, and this too has prompted interest in alternatives to living beyond the five boroughs.

 - Low interest rates

 Even though home prices in much of the country continue to increase, due to low inventory and an uptick in home buyer volume, interest rates on mortgage loans are at historic lows.
-This, coupled with the other factors listed above, has lured New Yorkers out of their buildings and boroughs and into the suburbs, many looking for their first home purchases.
+This, coupled with the other factors listed above, has lured New Yorkers out of their apartments and into the suburbs, many looking for their first home purchases.
 However, buyers beware: due to low inventory (20-30% lower than year over year averages), the Tri-State real estate market is uber competitive.
-This is great news for sellers, as many homes are selling way over asking price as soon as their properties hit the market.
+This is great news for sellers, as many homes are selling way over asking price as soon as they hit the market.

 In this fierce market, buyers – especially first-time home buyers – will want to work with an experienced real estate agent or broker.
 Navigating this complex market without one could cost you your dream home (and your sanity!)